 This type of memo is used to forgive payment that is due to you from a customer.

 Vendor Credit Memo

-In the lending arena, Credit is used to denote a set amount of money you are willing to loan and have a customer owe you for your goods or services rendered.
+In the lending arena, credit denotes a set amount of money you are willing to loan and have a customer owe you for goods or services rendered.